At a Glance

 ✨Tip Number 4

-Research the company’s history and their projects in vintage aircraft restoration.
-Showing genuine interest in their work can set you apart and help you connect with the interviewers.
+Research the company’s history and their commitment to aviation heritage.
+Showing genuine interest in their work and values during your application process can set you apart from other candidates.

 We think you need these skills to ace Computer Numerical Control Programmer